nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
-If you are unsure you can refer to [this](#appendix-installing-java-11)
+You can refer to [this](#appendix-installing-java-11)

 2. Download the latest `PleaseHireUs.jar` from [here](https://github.com/AY2223S1-CS2103T-W17-4/tp/releases).